 Businesses required to close as a result of specific workplace outbreaks by local public health authorities are not eligible for the scheme.

 The employer does not have to have previously used the Coronavirus Job Retention Scheme.

 Further guidance of conditions for eligibility will be published by the end of October.

 Which employees will the expansion to the JSS apply to?

-Employees who have been instructed to and cease work.
+Employees whose primary work place is at the premises that have been legally required to close and who have been instructed to and cease work.
 Employers will only be able to use the scheme for employees who cannot work (paid or unpaid) for that employer.

-Employees must be instructed to and cease work for a minimum of 7 consecutive (or calendar) days.
+Employees must be instructed to and cease work for a minimum of 7 consecutive calendar days.

 The employee does not have to have been previously furloughed to be eligible for the scheme.